Covid -19 information

 Information above has been summarised from UK Government website.

-PLEASE NOTE: all of our Wellbeing Active courses running now and in the future have been cancelled until futher notice due to staff and client saftey regarding the Coronavirus (Covid-19)
+PLEASE NOTE: the majority of our Wellbeing Active courses have been cancelled until futher notice due to staff and client saftey regarding the Coronavirus (Covid-19).

 Please see the Being Social page for advice on how you can stay social and connected during Covid-19: